joes0451/ADev/ReadMe.txt

 		it will automatically be disabled.

-		You can choose to just view log output from the running Process Id, there can be a slight delay before it starts.
+		You can choose to just view log output from the running Process Id, there can be a delay before it starts sending output.
 		You can edit the "logcat_filter" property in config.properties which will help to block the output of the selected tags.